Interview With A Pen Tester

-The next objective is to gain maximum information from sensitive folders to manipulate services, such as kerberos which stores passwords and account verification protocols.
+The next objective is to gain maximum information from sensitive folders to manipulate services, such as Kerberos which stores passwords and account verification protocols.
 The goal is to perform a dump, meaning steal information regarding account login information.

-We also collect data about the network’s structure and the domain with tools like bloodhound, the goal being to try to look for information that can be misused.
+We also collect data about the network’s structure and the domain with tools like a bloodhound, the goal being to try to look for information that can be misused.